 All directors are required to declare their board representations and ensure that sufficient time and attention are given to the affairs of the Group.
 The NC will review the multiple board representations held by the directors on an annual basis to ensure that sufficient time and attention is given to the affairs of the Group.

-The NC has assessed that each Director in the Company is able to and has been adequately carrying out his duties as a director of the Company, taking into consideration the Director's number of listed company board representations and other principal commitments.
-The Committee also took into consideration the Company's existing practice of directors being assessed by each other as an additional check and balance on the performance of individual Directors and that a Director should have self-responsibility to determine whether he is able to discharge his duties properly and effectively as a director when taking on additional listed company board seats.
+The NC has assessed that each director in the Company is able to and has been adequately carrying out his duties as a director of the Company, taking into consideration the director's number of listed company board representations and other principal commitments.
+The Committee also took into consideration the Company's existing practice of directors being assessed by each other as an additional check and balance on the performance of individual directors and that a director should have self-responsibility to determine whether he is able to discharge his duties properly and effectively as a director when taking on additional listed company board seats.
 The NC, with concurrence from the Board, has adopted a guide that a director should not have in aggregate more than five (5) listed company board representations to be able to devote sufficient time and attention to the affairs of the Company.
 None of the directors have exceeded this limit.

 Access to Information